soma00333/profile/docs/behavioral_questions.md

       <td>
         <ul>
           <li>The US has big OSS and startup communities.</li>
-          <li>I can work on large-scale, high-reliability systems there.</li>
+          <li>I can work on large-scale, high-reliability systems to drive the development of amazing products.</li>
         </ul>
       </td>
     </tr>